Bike Trails in the Twin Cities

 Fat Tire Biking

-There are fat bike trails groomed (or at least allowed) for winter use in some of the counties covered in TCO: Hennepin, Savage, Dakota, Ramsey.
+There are fat bike trails groomed (or at least allowed) for winter use in some of the counties covered in TCO: Hennepin, Savage, Dakota and Ramsey.

 Here are fat bike-specific resources: